-David Kris is executive vice president and general counsel at Intellectual Ventures (IV).
-He brings more than 20 years of experience in both the private sector and government to the role, having worked previously as federal prosecutor, deputy general counsel, chief ethics and compliance officer at a Fortune 50 public company, and as the most senior national security official at the U.S. Department of Justice.
+David Kris brings more than 25 years of experience in both the private sector and government, having worked as a federal prosecutor, deputy general counsel and chief ethics and compliance officer at a Fortune 50 public company, and as the most senior national security official at the U.S. Department of Justice.

-As general counsel for IV, Mr. Kris is responsible for overseeing legal and government affairs matters for the company.
-Mr. Kris most recently served as assistant attorney general for national security, the presidentially appointed and Senate-confirmed head of the Justice Department’s National Security Division, responsible for supervising the enforcement of all federal criminal laws related to the national counterterrorism and counterespionage programs, and for providing legal oversight of intelligence activities conducted by executive branch agencies.
+He has served as Assistant Attorney General for National Security, the presidentially appointed and Senate-confirmed head of the Justice Department’s National Security Division, responsible for supervising the enforcement of all federal criminal laws related to the national counterterrorism and counterespionage programs, and for providing legal oversight of intelligence activities conducted by executive branch agencies.

 Prior to that, he was deputy general counsel and chief ethics and compliance officer at Time Warner Inc., as well as adjunct professor of law at Georgetown University and a nonresident senior fellow at the Brookings Institution.
 He currently teaches national security law at the University of Washington School of Law.
 Mr. Kris began his career with the U.S. Department of Justice in 1992 through its Honors Program, serving first as an attorney in the criminal division and then as associate deputy attorney general.